Bayes-Newton Methods for Approximate Bayesian Inference with PSD Guarantees: Newton's Method and the Laplace Approximation as Bayesian Inference

 This fact, that Newton's method can be seen as iterative updates to a likelihood component, can be further clarified by defining the log likelihood to be a \emph{surrogate target} for optimisation.
 The combination of this with global conjugate updates ensures that the likelihood is always updated using the latest global information.
 We denote this surrogate target $\LLbar(\vfunc_n)$, and its Jacobian $\MJ_k$ and Hessian $\MH_k$ (which is a block-diagonal matrix) are, for all $n=1,2,\dots,N$,

 We then iterate the following updates,

-Since $\liknattwo_{k+1}$ is block-diagonal (the likelihood factorises) \cref{eq:local-update} is cheap to compute. \cref{eq:global-update} is equivalent to a conjugate regression step with the prior and the approximate likelihood.
+Since $\liknattwo_{k+1}$ is block-diagonal (the likelihood factorises) \cref{eq:local-update} is cheap to compute.
+That being said, the full algorithm has the same computational complexity as global updates because \cref{eq:global-update} involves inverting a dense matrix. \cref{eq:global-update} is equivalent to a conjugate regression step with the prior and the approximate likelihood.
 We notice that the Newton updates are now applied to a surrogate target, the log likelihood $\log p(\vy \mid \vfunc)$, rather than the log posterior.
 However, we have shown that these updates completely characterise the full Newton method, since the contribution from the prior is static.

-Whilst \cref{eq:local-update,eq:global-update} seem more complicated than the standard updates in \cref{eq:Newton}, it turns out that this new form, in which Newton updates are applied to the local likelihoods before performing a conjugate update, will provide us with a unifying perspective that subsumes many approximate Bayesian inference algorithms.
+Whilst \cref{eq:local-update,eq:global-update} seem more complicated than the standard updates in \cref{eq:Newton} (and have the same computational complexity), it turns out that this new form, in which Newton updates are applied to the local likelihoods before performing a conjugate update, will provide us with a unifying perspective that subsumes many approximate Bayesian inference algorithms.
 We now derive multiple such algorithms, showing how they all result in Newton-like updates of this form.